fabiomaffioletti/spring-boot-starter-data-firebase/README.md

 ### Declare dependencies

-To use this, just include the dependency in your pom:
+To use this, just include these dependencies in your pom:

 ```xml
 <dependency>